$64.99 - $149.99

 The differences between CBD and THC and their effect on schizophrenia is very important — and likely to be the reason behind the conflicting evidence for cannabis users and schizophrenia.
 Some patients find relief from symptoms with cannabis use; others experience dramatically worsened symptoms after using cannabis.

-If using cannabis for schizophrenia, make sure you pay attention to the THC content.
-Additionally, only choose products with low-THC concentrations when buying CBD.
+It is not recommended, but if using cannabis for schizophrenia, make sure you pay attention to the THC content.
+Additionally, only choose products with low or “not detectable” THC concentrations when buying CBD.

 Schizophrenia is a highly complex neurological disorder that continues to puzzle medical researchers.
 However, there are several significant theories about the underlying causes of schizophrenia.